kongyew/greenplum-spark-jdbc/README.md

 ## How to write data from Spark DataFrame into Greenplum
 In this section, you can write data from Spark DataFrame into Greenplum table.

-1. Determine the number of records in the "basictable" table.
+1. Determine the number of records in the "basictable" table by using psql command.
 ```
 $ docker exec -it greenplumsparkjdbc_gpdb_1 /bin/bash
 [root@d632f535db87 data]# psql -h localhost -U gpadmin -d basic_db -c "select count(*) from basictable" -w pivotal